MataDesigns/EasyJSON/README.md

 ### KeyMaps

-You can make custom keymaps by implementing the KeyMap protocol.
+You can make custom keymaps by implementing the KeyMap protocol.<br/>
 Currently we provide two KeyMaps.

 #### PropertyMap